Why do we learn Science?

-When children start at Edwinstree in Year 5, they have often had varied experiences of science.
-We see everyone as an individual and present science to them in that way.
-We look at links to the wider world and see that not all scientists wear white coats.
-We can show students, by using different mediums during teaching, that no matter what their personal unique interests are, Science is of value to them.
-Science itself is a unique subject as it not only encompasses the disciplines, which individually and then combined, explain how this world and the organisms on it work, but it is also a combination of academic, theoretical and practical work.
-All students can and do, find aspects of science that they can excel at.
-This gives them confidence and an understanding that their own individuality is a strength, especially when students with different unique talents come together and work in a collegic way.
+We can show students that no matter what their own personal unique interests are, science is of value to them.
+Science itself is a unique subject.
+Every student will find individual aspects of science that they can excel at.
+This gives them confidence and an understanding that their own individuality is a strength, especially when students with different unique talents come together and work in a collegiate way.

-The beauty of teaching science in a middle school is multifactorial.
-Students are taught by specialist teachers, in purpose built laboratories from the age of nine years; unconstrained by SATS or GCSEs, we can focus our teaching of the national curriculum through practical and investigative work.
-This means students are engaged which enables them to learn, and in many instances, find their wonderful!
+Children are taught in purpose-built labs from the age of 9; we focus our teaching of the National Curriculum through practical work and investigative work.
+This means the children are engaged and this enables them to learn and to find their wonderful.

 The science curriculum is designed to deepen children’s understanding.
 Students learn the majority of their science through practical investigations with small steps building on previous skills and knowledge.
 During these children often have their WOW moments: These moments provide society with our scientists of the future.